+This time of year, life in the desert is amazing for so many reasons.
+Mainly because the fabulous weather means we get to play outdoors a lot, people are generally happy (nod to the lovely weather), and because all around town, people are sharing citrus!
 It’s citrus season in Phoenix, and our lemon tree is teeming with fruit.
-At this time of year (we love you February and March!) life in the desert is amazing for so many reasons.
-Mainly because the fabulous weather means we get to play a lot outdoors (comfortably), people are happy (see lovely weather situation), and also because all around town, people are sharing citrus!

-We bring extra citrus to work and leave it the break room for others to enjoy.
+This time of year, people bring extra citrus to work and leave it the break room for others to enjoy.
 We share it with our neighbors, and we donate it to food banks.
-We bake with lemons, cook with lemons, and make drinks that include lemons.
+We bake with lemons, cook with lemons, and make drinks using lemon juice.

 My most recent turn with this fresh fruit was Lemon Squares with Lavender & Limoncello.
-When life gives you lemons make dessert, am I right?
 I put a slight twist on this classic goodie by including lavender-scented limoncello into the mix.

 If you haven’t had limoncello, try it!
 It’s an Italian liqueur made from the peel of lemons (where the fragrant oils are) soaked in alcohol like vodka.

-We haven’t made our own limoncello in a few years, but it’s really easy to do (watch for a recipe coming soon)!
+We haven’t made our own limoncello in a few years, but it’s really easy to do (watch for a recipe coming soon).
 The lemon peel and alcohol sit together in a glass jar anywhere from a few days to a few weeks.
 Then it’s strained and simple syrup is mixed in.
-It’s very refreshing!
+It’s really refreshing.

-Now let’s get back to these Lemon Squares with Lavender & Limoncello.
+Now let’s get back to these lovely lemon squares.
 The base or crust is similar to shortbread, and the lemon topping is thick and citrusy and tinged with lavender.
 These turned out fabulous!
 For the crust, I followed a recipe from the Cooking section of The New York Times.